mmcc007/fledge/README.md

 ### Create required images

+`App Store Connect` requires the following images:

 1. Screenshots
 Screenshots must be included in upload for iOS.
-Screenshots can be generated automatically (for both android and ios) using https://pub.dartlang.org/packages/screenshots.
+Screenshots can be generated automatically (for
+    both android and ios) using https://pub.dartlang.org/packages/screenshots.
 Alternatively they can be generated manually.

 1. App Store Icon
 iOS Apps must include a 1024x1024px App Store Icon in PNG format.

     See https://makeappicon.com/

     Store in `ios/fastlane/metadata/app_icon.png`

 1. App Store Icon for iPad

-    Since flutter supports iPad, a related app icon is required of exactly '167x167' pixels, in .png format for iOS versions supporting iPad Pro (which is all flutter apps).
+Since flutter supports iPad, a related app icon is required of exactly '167x167' pixels,
+    in .png format for iOS versions supporting iPad Pro (which is all flutter apps).

 ## Repo server setup